 Their silence keeps me sleepless for I know

-Within that smoke their ash still falls as snow,
+Within the smoke their ash revolves as snow,

-To settle on our flesh like fading stars
+To settle on our skin as fading stars

-Dissolve into sharp sparks at break of day.
+Dissolve into pure dust at break of day.

 At dawn a distant shudder in the earth

-But screams from inside flowers made of flame.
+But screams from out of flowers built from flame.

 We stood upon the Heights like men of straw

 Transfixed by flames that started in the sky,